bluecolor/nodejdbc/README.md

 ### Example *Outlaw* DB

-Our example datasource contains data about the fomous outlaws of the **Wild West**
+Our example datasource contains data about the famous outlaws of the **Wild West**

 ```coffeescript
 _ = require 'lodash'